-If you have vision problems or simply happen to use a very high-resolution monitor, finding your Mac’s mouse pointer among the mess of windows, desktop icons and various user interface controls can be a daunting task.
-Thankfully, macOS provides a nifty little feature to make the pointer larger temporarily when you quickly move your finger on the trackpad or quickly move the mouse.
-If you’d like to permanently make the pointer larger so that it’s easier to see, you can do that, too, as explained in this quick tutorial.
+If you have vision problems or simply happen to use a very high-resolution monitor, finding your Mac’s mouse cursor among the mess of windows, desktop icons and various user interface controls can be a daunting task.
+Thankfully, macOS provides a nifty little feature to make the cursor larger temporarily when you quickly move your finger on the trackpad or quickly move the mouse.
+If you’d like to permanently make the cursor larger so that it’s easier to see, you can do that, too, as explained in this quick tutorial.

 2) Click the Accessibility icon in the System Preferences window.